eecs394-s17/myVillage/README.md

 At this moment, we have implemeneted most of the features and user stories requested at the beginning of the term.
 We have not built out a lot of functionality with service providers, however.
 While the basic functionality works, there are much needed design improvements.

 ### Mother/Admin Workflow
 To create a new village, click on "New/Expecting Mother' on the landing page.
 On the login page, click 'Create Account'.
 On the registration page, fill out the relevant information and click the "New Village?" checkbox.
 Note that any information you put into the 'Village ID' line will be discarded.
-[Get pictures corresponding to each of these steps]

 You will be redirected to the schedule page.
 This is where you can create tasks that the mother could use help with.
 Click on the "Add Task" button and input the relevant information.
-[Pics]

 Note that you can use the buttons the top of the page to filter by taken/untaken tasks.
-[Pics]

 To add more people to the village, you need to give them the villageID.
 To see this, click on the settings page button, located on the bottom of the schedule page.
-You will see the villageID displayed [Pics]
+You will see the villageID displayed.

 ### Villager Workflow
 To create a villager account, click on the "Villager" button on the landing page.
 On the login pae, click 'Create Account'.
 On the registration page, fill out the relevant information, including the myVillage ID (which the user must be given ahead of time).
 Do NOT click the "New Village?" checkbox!
-[Pics]

 You will be redirected to the home page.
 This is where the villager can volunteer to help the mother with certain tasks.
-Open tasks are displayed this page.
+Open tasks are displayed on this page.
 To take a task, simply click on the task and enter any relevant information.
-[Pics]

 To see the tasks that you have signed up for, click on the "Settings" button on the button of the page.
 The tasks that you have signed up for will be shown under the "Taken Tasks:" header.
 Note that the villageID is also displayed here.
-[Pics]

 If you are too busy to help with any of the tasks then you can assist the mother in another way!
-Click on the "Spend Money" button that is shown on the top of the home page.
-Click on one of the items to be redirected to the payements page, where you can help pay a service provider to help the mother.
-[Pics]
+Click on the "Spend Money" button on the top of the home page.
+Click on one of the items to be redirected to the payements page, where you can help pay a service provider to assist the mother.

 ## Setup
 ### Preparing the Local System